keisuk-t/terraform-provider-p2pub/README.md

 ## Usage

-Before using this provider, you need to get an API key (available in [here](https://help.api.iij.jp/access_keys)).
+Before using this provider, you need to get an API key (available at [here](https://help.api.iij.jp/access_keys)).
 Note that this provider requires an authority can sign up IIJ services to create P2PUB resources.
-Make sure your account has a role of "Service Group Administrator". check it in [IIJ Service Online](https://help.iij.ad.jp/).
+Make sure your account has a role of "Service Group Administrator". check it at [IIJ Service Online](https://help.iij.ad.jp/).

 ### Example